Cyberbug-Bot/cyberbug-files/README.md

-# cyberbug-files
+# CyberBug
-Some select commands will be uploaded here :/
+Some commands, specially selected by La-La, will be uploaded here.

+<button name="Discord" onclick="https://discord.gg/a3TFp4exfp">Discord Server</button>